 This year, the 500 Words final will be held at the Tower of London on Friday 16 June, where all the finalists will be invited to a special live broadcast of The Breakfast Show hosted by Chris Evans.

 The competition winners will be announced by some very special guests.
 Plus, all those attending the final will receive free entry to the Tower of London for the day.

 Get inspired by stories from the Tower

-Here are four Tower stories to help kids get creative with their 500 words
+Here are four Tower stories to help kids get creative